|Nutritional Guidelines (per serving)|

 Rinse peppers, then remove stems, seeds, and membranes.
 Cut in julienne slices (lengthwise, about 1/4-inch wide).
 Peel and cut the onion into julienne slices.

-Pour 4-5 Tbsp olive oil into a heavy bottom frying pan and heat on medium.
+Pour 4 to 5 Tbsp olive oil into a heavy bottom frying pan and heat on medium.
 When oil is hot, fry pepper strips, stirring often.
 When peppers begin to soften, add onion slices and continue to fry.
 Salt to taste.
 Remove from pan when onions soften and become translucent.
 Serve on a platter with rustic bread as a tapa, or to accompany roast meats, fried pork chops or eggs.